Ram Narayan Chaudhary: Later life (1965–1989)

 As he grew older, Chaudhary shifted to Ajmer in 1965.
 He operated out of a simple two-room house, half of which served as the office of Gram Sahyog Samaj.
 He was associated with several organisations devoted to constructive programmes.
 For example, from 1965 until 1978, he worked with Ajmer Nagrik Sangh (Ajmer Citizens Society), Rajasthan Lok Sevak Sangh (Rajasthan People's Service Society), and Swatantra Senik Sangh (Freedom Fighters' Society).

-In the early 1970s, as attacks on civil liberty mounted in India, he became a pessimist with regards to India’s future.
-In 1975, Prime Minister Indira Gandhi imposed a national emergency, a controversial period in India’s history.
+In the early 1970s, as attacks on civil liberty mounted in India, he became a pessimist with regards to India's future.
+In 1975, Prime Minister Indira Gandhi imposed a national emergency, a controversial period in India's history.
 In response, Chaudhary wrote a detailed, strongly worded letter to Indira Gandhi pleading for an immediate removal of national emergency.

 In this phase of his life, though Chaudhary had begun to increasingly retreat from active public life, he remained physically until his last days as he believed in shramdaan (voluntary physical labour).
 He spent two hours every day doing physical labour, especially by maintaining a garden in his house's compound.

 Chaudhary died in Ajmer on 4 April 1989 at the age of 94.

 Personal life

 Ram Narayan Chaudhary married Anjana Devi in 1911.
-Anjana Devi came from a wealthy family based in Srimadhopur, Chaudhary’s mother’s native town.
-Her father, Baldevram, was a trader and served as a member of Srimadhopur’s panch.
+Anjana Devi came from a wealthy family based in Srimadhopur, Chaudhary's mother's native town.
+Her father, Baldevram, was a trader and served as a member of Srimadhopur's panch.
 Chaudhary personally taught languages to Anjana Devi at a time when educating women was considered a social taboo, especially in Rajasthan.
-Anjana Devi joined Chaudhary’s fray of freedom fighters and gave up wearing jewellery after the couple co-founded Rajasthan Sevak Sangh in 1920.
-For her contribution in mobilising women during the Bijolia Satyagraha, she not only spent multiple jail terms but was also threatened to be killed at gunpoint by a police officer in Mewar’s Amargadh.
+Anjana Devi joined Chaudhary's fray of freedom fighters and gave up wearing jewellery after the couple co-founded Rajasthan Sevak Sangh in 1920.
+For her contribution in mobilising women during the Bijolia Satyagraha, she not only spent multiple jail terms but was also threatened to be killed at gunpoint by a police officer in Mewar's Amargadh.
 In 1932, she was jailed twice in the wake of the violation of Gandhi-Irwin pact by British administrators.

 The couple had three children.
 In 1927, Anjana Devi gave birth to their first child and only son, Pratap.
 After that, in three years, she gave birth to two daughters, Sita and Subhadra, respectively.
 As Chaudhary spent almost six years serving various prison terms, Anjana Devi had a special role in providing a sound upbringing of their three children, often taking personal advice from Gandhi.

-Anjana Devi passed away on 27 April 1981 to cancer at the age of 83.
+Anjana Devi died on 27 April 1981 to cancer at the age of 83.
 In her memory, Chaudhary set up Anjana Devi Smarak Trust in Ajmer and wrote her biography in 1986.

 Chaudhary, through his will written in 1972, instructed family members to use his personal savings to set up Rajasthan Trimurti Smarak Trust, an organisation wished to establish in the memory of his three mentors, i.e. Arjunlal Sethi, Thakur Kesarisinh Barhath, and Vijaysinh Pathik.